Stéphane E. Caron

 Stéphane provides strategic advice on contentious and non-contentious matters to a broad range of clients from entertainment companies and software businesses to airlines, fashion designers, and manufacturers of motor vehicles, clothing and other consumer goods.
 He also regularly advises public sector and not-for-profit organizations, including government departments, crown corporations and professional associations.

 A former chair of the firm's Copyright National Practice Group, Stéphane has extensive experience in advising clients on copyright policy and related regulatory issues.
-He is a member of the Copyright Technical Committee of the Canadian Intellectual Property Institute (IPIC) and former chair of IPIC’s Copyright Policy Committee.
+He is the current chair of the Copyright Technical Committee of the Canadian Intellectual Property Institute (IPIC) and former chair of IPIC’s Copyright Policy Committee.
 He is also member of the Copyright Section of the American Bar Association.
-Stéphane taught copyright law as an adjunct professor at the University of Ottawa from 1998 to 2015 and continues to speak on developments in copyright, trademarks and privacy law.
+Stéphane teaches copyright law as an adjunct professor at the University of Ottawa and speaks on developments in copyright, trademarks and privacy law.

 Fluent in French and English, Stéphane advises and represents clients in both of Canada’s official languages.